9 Amazing Medicinal Properties of Yucca

 Since this plant provides a good amount of calcium, it ensures that our bones are strong and healthy.
 This includes, of course, our teeth.

-- The manioc, great for osteoporosis, can help beginning at the age of 35 to avoid broken bones and dislocations.
+- The manioc, great for osteoporosis, can help to begin at the age of 35 to avoid broken bones and dislocations.

 - For their part, the leaves contain vitamin K and also serve to protect the bones.